-The next performance of Bath Chamber Opera will be of Malcolm Hill’s Bath: Graveyard of Ambition at 6.30 on Saturday 19th August 2017 at the Magdalen Chapel, Holloway, Bath.
-FREE ADMISSION.
-The performance is to mark the opera’s leading tenor Robert Jack’s moving from Bath to Cambridge at the end of August.
+The latest performance of Bath Chamber Opera was Malcolm Hill’s Bath: Graveyard of Ambition at 6.30 on Saturday 19th August 2017 at the Magdalen Chapel, Holloway, Bath.
+The performance was to mark the opera’s leading tenor Robert Jack’s moving from Bath to Cambridge at the end of August.

 The comedy-opera is set in a medical waiting room in Bath, where various patients discuss their problems with the City: Seagulls, Pollution, Library-closures, Parking, etc..
 For a synopsis, and further details, please click here.

 The style is mostly neo-baroque, set in English, with main parts sung by Jane Hunt (a soprano who has just moved to Bath and likes everything about it), Katherine Lush (a mezzo who is really depressed), Robert Jack (tenor who is leaving the ‘Graveyard of Ambition’), Paul Feldwick (bass-baritone who has just received a ‘present’ from a seagull and is in a bad mood); they all have to get past the fierce receptionist (Katharine Adams, soprano).
-Other singers include Alison Alexander (soprano who acts as Paul Feldwick’s carer), Mandy Shaw (contralto who leads the ‘professional patients’ who meet at the same time every week in the surgery’s waiting room and discuss current problems), and various other patients (sung by members of the Chandos Singers).
+Other singers included Alison Alexander (soprano who acts as Paul Feldwick’s carer), Mandy Shaw (contralto who leads the ‘professional patients’ who meet at the same time every week in the surgery’s waiting room and discuss current problems), John Gutteridge (bass, as the exhausted doctor), and various other patients (sung by members of the Chandos Singers).

 * * * * *